MonashMath/SCI1022/programming_languages.md

 # Static vs dynamic languages

-A programming language consist of instructions for computers.
+A programming language consists of instructions for computers.
 They allow us to implement algorithms.
 There are different adjectives that can be used together with a programming language.
 A language can be either *static* or *dynamic*.
 A *static* language compels the developer to declare the type of any variable.
 E.g., if we want to declare integer variables in our `C` code we would write:
 ```c
 int age1;
 int age2;